-Our objectives are to design computer games and software that are not overly violent in nature and include moral awareness, while emphasizing the educational value and great potential of new technologies, such as Virtual and Augmented Reality.
+Our objective is to introduce modern video games and software that is not overly violent in nature and includes moral awareness, while emphasizing the educational value of new technologies such as Virtual and Augmented Reality.